shafiswapnil/Contest-Pulse-Discord-Bot/README.md

 | `CODEFORCES_API_SECRET`  | Codeforces API secret (not currently used)     | -                                 | No       |
 | `LOG_LEVEL`              | Logging level (debug, info, warn, error)       | info                              | No       |
 | `PORT`                   | Port for the health check server               | 3000                              | No       |

+\*Required for reliable AtCoder contest information.
+The bot will fall back to the unofficial AtCoder Problems API if not provided.

 ## Usage